 Don't miss these top 6 Kerala tourist places.

 One of the most tranquil and relaxing things you can do in Kerala is take a trip in a houseboat along the palm-fringed Kerala canals, known as the backwaters.
 Freshly cooked Indian food and chilled beer on board the boat make the experience even more enjoyable.
 You can even spend the night out on the middle of a lake.
+Stay a few nights at a hotel or resort along the backwaters too.
 Bliss!

 2. Fort Kochi

 Known as the "Gateway to Kerala", Kochi is an enchanting city that's had an eclectic influence.
-Arabs, British, Dutch, Chinese, and Portuguese have all left their mark on the city.
+Arabs, British, Dutch, Chinese, and Portuguese have all left their mark there.
 The architecture and historical sites in Fort Kochi attract most of the visitors to the area.
-There you'll find the Saint Francis Church, said to be the oldest European built church in India.

 www.flickr.com user MysteryBee